Authorities identify pilot who died in small plane crash near Buchanan Field Airport in Concord

 The Contra Costa County Fire Protection District (Con Fire) confirmed the pilot was deceased and was the only person on the plane.

-During a Wednesday afternoon update, Scott Johnson with the NTSB said his crew spent most of the day examining the wreckage from the plane and its fuel system, trying to determine what went wrong.
+During a Wednesday afternoon update, Scott Johnson with the National Transportation Safety Board said his crew spent most of the day examining the wreckage from the plane and its fuel system, trying to determine what went wrong.

 "There was some indication from witnesses saying that there might be engine issues," Johnson said.
 "We are looking for any audio that might be available to help us determine as evidence of that situation."